kristjoc/pep-dna/README.md

 <!-- INTRODUCTION -->
 ## Introduction

 PEP-DNA is a Performance Enhancing Proxy designed specifically for Deploying new Network Architectures.
 It is implemented in the Linux kernel and can be installed wherever a translation needs to occur between a new architecture and TCP/IP domains.
 PEP-DNA is currently able to interconnect a TCP connection with (i) another TCP connection, (ii) the Recursive InterNetwork Architecture (Visit http://pouzinsociety.org to read more about RINA), and (iii) a Content-Centric Networking domain (https://named-data.net/publications/van-ccn-bremen-description/).
-This README file provides information on repeating and replicating the results of the paper.
+This `README.md` file provides information on repeating and replicating the results of the paper.
 For more information on how to use PEP-DNA in different scenarios, check the Tutorials on the <a href="https://github.com/kr1stj0n/pep-dna/wiki">Wiki</a> pages.

 <!-- BUILD INSTRUCTIONS -->
 ## Build instructions